 - Your viewers pay the PPV or subscription in whatever currency pricing you set up in your DaCast account.

-- DaCast collects the money and converts the PPV amount in USD – The conversion rate is applied in real time by Stripe.
+- DaCast collects the money and converts the amount in USD – The conversion rate is applied in real time by Stripe and Paypal.
 DaCast can retrieve the conversion rate for each transaction.

 - DaCast takes its fee (9.9%, plus $0.40 on each viewer purchase.)

 - DaCast pays you back the net revenue in USD when you request your payment.